Cancer Incidence - Leukemia

 Definition

 Leukemia incidence refers to the number of persons newly diagnosed with leukemia within a specified time period and age group.
-Measures include 1) the number of newly diagnosed leukemia cases; and 2) age-adjusted leukemia incidence rates (adjusted by the direct method to the 2000 US standard population).
-Measures are calculated for childern and all ages.
-Childhood rates (< 15 years of age and < 20 years of age) are expressed per 1,000,000 persons.
-Rates for all ages are expressed per 100,000 persons.
+Measures include 1) age-adjusted leukemia incidence rates (adjusted by the direct method to the 2000 US standard population) and 2) age-adjusted incidence rates by race/ethnicity.
+Measures are calculated for all ages per 100,000 persons.

 Data Sources